WunderWexx/NifGo/Documentation.md

 - Ensure customer data works with headers instead of column indices.

 ### For Myself
-- The version will increase by one full point with the release of this branch.
+- The version will increase by one full point with the release of this branch.✅
 - Gradually replace all standard input files with code or CSV files.
 - Add a UI / Make it possible to choose what parts of the program to execute
 - Create a batch file for automatic updates.